lakshyar24/Phishing_Website_Detection_Model/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue to suggest improvements or report bugs.

 ---

-### License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This description highlights the project's goals, functionality, and setup, presenting it professionally for a GitHub repository.